cap-tee/cheri-docs/morello/BareMetalOnMorello/TFAbaremetalPayload/TFAPurecap.md

 Run the FVP with the TF-A loop payload that has been built with the `ENABLE_MORELLO_CAP=1` option.
 This is needed in order to support morello/purecap programs.
 (See [FVP/Hardware: Create a TF-A "loop" payload running at EL2, and download an EL2 baremetal program via Development Studio](./TFAloop.md))

-**Step 4: Download Development Studio Program**
+**Step 4: Download Development Studio Program to FVP**

-Create a model connection and download your program.
+Create a model connection and download your program to the FVP.

+**Step 3 alternative: Run the hardware with a TF-A loop payload**

+Run the hardware with the TF-A loop payload that has been built with `ENABLE_MORELLO_CAP=1` and `TARGET_PLATFORM=soc` options.
+See [FVP/Hardware: Create a TF-A "loop" payload running at EL2, and download an EL2 baremetal program via Development Studio](./TFAloop.md)

+**Step 4 alternative: Download Development Studio Program to hardware**

+Create a [hardware connection](./../HardwareDebugConnect/HardwareDebugConnect.md), [enable semihosting on the hardware](./../HardwareSemihosting/HardwareSemihosting.md) (needs to be explicitly set on the hardware), and then download your program.

 ## Package your program into a loader to run from a TF-A payload